josh-hills/Movie-Database/README.md

 1. Functionality:

 2. Design Critique:
+    We believe that our webpage is done fairly well with organized pages and visibility handling.
+For example, when there are no followed users, the followed users section will not be displayed on the profile page.
+Our webpage also has a good flow once you have used it a few times.
+It begins at a home page stating all the main pages like search and signgin, and if you sign in the profile information is ready and visible.
+Upon making yourself a contributor, a link to the contribution page appears making it so that only accounts with contributor status are able to reach that page.
 3. Algorithms:
     - Recommendation:
         - The recommended list is based on the people you follow: